tomliptrot/tomliptrot.github.io/_posts/newsletter/issue_12/2020-10-25-item-4-gpt3-performance-on-a-laptop.md

 - "Pretty bad.
 You can get better sushi down the road for half the price."
 - "Pizza was average.
 Not worth what they were asking."

-The task might be to table these as positive, negative or neutral.
+The task might be to label these reviews as positive, negative or neutral.
 Usually this is done by gathering lots of examples, manually labelling them and training a model using that data.
-This new method suggests an alternative approach using much less labelled data, where the model has to fill in a sentence like this:
+Usually the model has no undertaking of the meaning of the label.
+This new method suggests an alternative approach.
+Here,  each sentence is appended with another unfinished one like this:

 - This was the best pizza I’ve ever had.
 The restaurant was ___________________

-Here the missing word could be either 'good', 'OK', or 'bad'.
-Because language models trying on unlabelled data are good at competing phrases like this, you can get very good model performance using a very small amount of labelled data.
+And the missing word could be either 'good', 'OK', or 'bad'.
+Because language models trained on unlabelled data are good at completing phrases like this, you can get very good model performance using a very small amount of labelled data.

-On some standard benchmarks this approach out performs cutting edge tech like GPT-3 with smaller models and less data.
+On some standard benchmarks this approach out performs cutting edge tech like GPT-3.
+A really nice idea, well executed.